 It’s wintertime!
 I don’t know about you, but in my family, a big part of the season usually involves gathering around the old fireplace and enjoying a crackling fire.
-That’s why today I want to talk about fireplaces and some of their potential hazards to indoor air quality.
+That’s why today I want to talk about potential hazards of fireplaces and indoor air quality.

 Wood or Gas Fireplaces?